Welcome from the Packs

 We combined our skills.
 Rodney's restoration and handyman skills.
 He is a Master Electrician by trade, and together we have operated D & P Electric Services LLC for over 35 years.

 I am an author and journalist with museum curator skills.
 Then we sprinkled in my interest in Professional Storytelling and added a dash of time, five years in creating the exhibition.
 The result is one of only a handful of museums worldwide devoted to early music recording and record collecting.
+The museum contains 40 playable phonographs, you can both see and hear this early recording technology dating back to the late 1800s.

 We are a small museum located in rural southeastern Ohio with a big mission.
 Our mission is to preserve the early recording technology, educate people about its history and inspire people.
 Like the musicians and inventors the exhibition How'd We Get Here? explores, we all have talents to share and struggles to overcome.
 Each of us can make the world a better place by developing and sharing our gifts.
 We hope Music Makers Museum may help provide you a note of inspiration.